Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Constantly thinking about food isn’t always a sign of an eating disorder.
 People could also experience food obsession for other reasons, such as:

-- Research has also shown that both ADHD and OCD can lead to food obsession.
+• Research has also shown that both ADHD and OCD can lead to food obsession.
 Marks explains that those with ADHD may become preoccupied with highly palatable food (aka “fun” foods like ice cream, pizza, french fries), or may unintentionally forget to eat, putting them into a state of restriction that then leads to food obsession.
-People with OCD, she says, may develop obsessions around food, which may manifest as counting calories, creating complex food rituals, or being fixated on the cleanliness of food, for example.
+People with OCD, she says, may develop obsessions around food, which can manifest as counting calories, creating complex food rituals, or being fixated on the cleanliness of food, for example.
 It’s best to seek a professional evaluation to determine if OCD or ADHD is present.

 Negative consequences and risks of food obsession

 Excessive food-related thoughts can have a significant negative impact on your cognition and mood, daily functioning, and overall well-being.
+According to Turoff and Zanville, food obsession can lead to negative emotional and physical consequences, including:

-In the Minnesota Starvation experiment, for example, the subjects showed impaired cognitive abilities and depressed mood across the board.
-In fact, several subjects were forced to withdraw from university because they became unable to concentrate and lacked the motivation to attend class.
 A different study found that “successful” dieters (i.e., people who restricted their eating in the presence of food) performed badly on a simple task, whereas “unsuccessful” dieters (those who ate their fill) performed very well.
 When the “successful” dieters let go of their diets, they did a good job on the task, suggesting that thoughts about dieting and food were taking up too much space to allow them to function to the best of their ability.

-And according to still more research, if you have restrictive rules around eating, it can lead to worse cognitive performance even after you’ve eaten: in one study, dieters performed worse on a memory task than non-dieters both before and after eating.
+Additional research suggests that if you have restrictive rules around eating, it can lead to worse cognitive performance even after you’ve eaten: in one study, dieters performed worse on a memory task than non-dieters both before and after eating.
 The researchers theorize that this is because before eating food they were experiencing obsession due to food restriction, and after eating, they were distracted by guilt and stress about what they’d eaten.

 Beyond the toll it takes on mental performance, constantly thinking about food can have other negative impacts on your life.
 “If you’re cutting out activities, people, or plans, or changing your lifestyle to ensure that you’re able to meet the eating disorder’s desires related to food obsession, then you’re losing parts of yourself and parts of your life to that obsession,” says Levine.
-“We want to make sure we have balance in our life to get all of our needs met, and maintaining an obsession makes that extremely difficult, if not impossible.”
-Marks also points out that if you don’t already have an eating disorder, obsessing over food and using it as a form of control can increase your likelihood of developing one.

 How is food obsession addressed in eating disorder treatment?